 NAU finished fourth in the conference with 69.2 points per game.
 Rogers led the league with 20.1 points per game, while DeWayne Russell ranked first amongst all freshmen with 13.3 points per game.

-Since Murphy’s arrival in Flagstaff, he has started the Annual Lumberjacks Coaches Clinic that has brought an exceptional group of speakers to NAU, including George Karl, Damon Stoudamire, Josh Pastner, Sean Miller, Mike Dunlap, Dave Rice, Tim Grurich and much more.
-For Murphy’s NAU Annual Speaker Series, which helps raise funds for the men’s basketball program, both Karl and Steve Kerr have been guest speakers.
+Since Murphy’s arrival in Flagstaff, he has started the Annual Lumberjacks Coaches Clinic that has brought an exceptional group of speakers to NAU, including George Karl, Damon Stoudamire, Josh Pastner, Sean Miller, Mike Dunlap, Dave Rice, Tim Grgurich and much more.
+For Murphy’s NAU Annual Speaker Series, which helps raise funds for the men’s basketball program, Karl, Steve Kerr and Ben Howland have been guest speakers.

 Murphy came to NAU after three seasons on the University of Memphis staff as an assistant.
 He joined the coaching staff at Memphis under men’s basketball coach Josh Pastner in 2009-10, posting a 75-29 record with three 20-win seasons.